AbramAanderud/startup/notes.md

 - Websocket messages can be mocked with set interval
 - Can use local storage to store sessions
 - Can use authstate to store app components
+- Can make it so you exit out of chat box after chatting instead of having to click